KomalAnalyst777/Melanoma-Detection-by-CNN/README.md

-# Multiclass Classification Model using [Custom CNN] with Tensorflow
+# Multiclass Classification Model Custom CNN with Tensorflow for Melnoma Detection

 ## Problem Statement
-In this assignment, you will build a multiclass classification model using a custom convolutional neural network in TensorFlow.
+In this assignment, a multiclass classification model using a custom convolutional neural network in TensorFlow has been built.